he world's most widely used undergraduate test has now changed.

 Illustration: Dominic Xavier

 Do you have a question for Karan?
-Top reasons to study in the US
+Please write to us!

 Karan Gupta is the founder of Mrijay International Education Consultants, which coaches students to study abroad.
 He studied at Ithaca College and the University of Texas at Austin.
 He worked at the Office of Admissions, Financial Aid office and the International Office, which gave him first hand experience into the workings of the admissions process for American Universities.
 Karan Gupta is currently the honorary study-abroad college counselor at Jai Hind College.
 He has written several articles on study abroad, loans, scholarships, visas and admissions.